RenaKunisaki/CSL-JoystickCameraControl/README.md

 * Movement Speed: Selects how fast the movement will be.
 * Invert: Moves in the opposite direction of the input.
 * Dead Zone: Inputs less than this will be ignored.
 Useful for old joysticks that jitter when not actually being moved.
+* Offset: Added to the input (before dead zone).
+Useful for joysticks that have a slider whose neutral point isn't the centre.

 Also, the current inputs are shown, so you can see which is which.